What Is the CFP Exam?

 Cost and Registration

 The CFP exam registration fee is approximately $825 to $925 (CFP Board).
-Candidates must also pay the CFP Board's initial certification fee after passing.
+You will also pay the CFP Board's initial certification fee after you pass.

 Eligibility requirements (CFP Board):